Protecting the Disability Vote

 • Your vote is your decision.

-• If you are told that you cannot vote, you are not allowed to vote alone, or you are pressured to vote a certain way, contact Disability Rights Maine at 800.452.1948.
+• If you are told that you cannot vote, or that you are not allowed to vote alone, or if you are pressured to vote a certain way, contact Disability Rights Maine at 800.452.1948.

-Check out this video to learn more about guardianship & voting.
+Check out this video to learn more about guardianship and voting.

 • If you know you will be in a facility on the day of an election, vote by absentee ballot.
-You have to request the ballot from the Town/City Clerk’s where you live.
+Request the ballot from the Town/City Clerk’s Office where you live.

 I Don't have a Permanent Address, Can I Vote?